TheAlgorithms/TypeScript/CONTRIBUTING.md

 - Avoid using global variables and avoid `==` (use `===` instead).
 - Use only `let` and `const`, never use `var`
 - Prefer proper input/output of your functions over side effects.
-- We strongly recommend the use of ECMAScript 6.
+- We required the use of TypeScript.
 - Only use `any` if appropriate.
 Prefer to create proper types instead.
 - Don't prefix Interfaces with `I`.
 - Prefer using optional fields over `null` or `undefined`.